Code-Institute-Submissions/laurabolwell-little-riders-academy/TESTING.md

 | 1 passed | 16 passed | ![screenshot](documentation/js-test-coverage.png) |
 | x | x | repeat for all remaining tests |

-#### Jest Test Issues

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Use this section to list any known issues you ran into while writing your Jest tests.
-Remember to include screenshots (where possible), and a solution to the issue (if known).

-This can be used for both "fixed" and "unresolved" issues.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### Python (Unit Testing)